Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

     1 - Changes done:

          1 - Added Batch-norm to increase model efficiency and make learning easier.
-             There is overfitting, hence added Regularization with the help of  Dropout , which interns help us in reducing overfitting
+             There is overfitting, hence added Regularization with the help of Dropout , which helped in reducing overfitting.

            Model Summary :